 Instructions

-5. While the cake is baking, prepare the cinnamon simple syrup.
-In a small sauce pan or pot, combine the sugar, water and cinnamon stick.
-Bring to a boil on high heat, stirring until sugar dissolves.
-Turn heat to low and let cook for a few minutes until the syrup thickens.
+• Prepare the syrup: While the cake bakes, make the cinnamon simple syrup.
+Set a small saucepan over medium-high heat.
+Add the sugar, water, and cinnamon stick.
+Bring to a boil, stirring until sugar dissolves, about 3 to 5 minutes.
 Remove from heat and stir in the lemon juice.
 Let cool completely, then remove the cinnamon stick.

-6. As soon as the basbousa is removed from the oven, pour the cool syrup on the hot basbousa.
-Let cool completely; syrup must be absorbed into the cake.
-For best result, let it sit for 1 hour before serving.
+• Soak the cake: As soon as the basbousa is removed from the oven, pour the cool syrup on the hot basbousa.
+The pan may fill up with the liquid and the cake may even float for a second, but it’s OK.
+Just let it absorb into the cake.
+Let the cake cool completely, as the syrup must be fully absorbed into the cake.
+For best results, let it sit for 1 hour before serving.

 Notes

-• Cooking tip: For best results, let Basbousa sit for 1 hour before serving.
+• For best results, let Basbousa sit for 1 hour before serving.
 This allows for the syrup to be absorbed into the cake.

 Share it with the world